faruk-guler/Linera/README.md

-# Antigravity (Linera Wails Edition)
+# Linera Wails Edition

-Antigravity (formerly Linera) is a robust, local file-sharing solution rebuilt on the **Wails v2** framework.
+Formerly Linera is a robust, local file-sharing solution rebuilt on the **Wails v2** framework.
 It combines a classic Windows GUI with a modern, secure Go backend to provide seamless file transfer capabilities over your local network.

 ![Linera Main Interface](docs/main.JPG)